ethanlabs101/frlegends-skeleton-key/docs/modding-sandbox-guide/online-asset-manager-guide/online-asset-manager-guide.md

 Currently, packs are type specific.
 This means each pack is either a livery pack or a full car asset pack.

-Liveries injected through the Online Asset Manager are applied to a stock car object according to the livery model (ex.
-S15), then the livery is applied to that car and sent directly to the active garage.

 This makes packs especially useful for complete builds, themed collections, and community releases.

 ### Screenshot — Pack Browser